mildsunrise/led-meter/README.md

 many values.
 It's not recommended to set `-r` below 40, though.

 **Protip:** Nothing stops you from having many meters, measuring different parts of the frequency spectrum, as I did in the demo.
+Multiple meters can use the same server just fine, as long as they control different LEDs.

+## Joining servers

+A single meter can use the LEDs of several servers at the same time.

+Suppose you have servers, `192.168.3.2` and `192.168.3.3:4901`, and you want the LEDs 1,3,4,5 of the first server to light up first, then the LEDs 10,11,12 of the second server next, creating a 7-LED meter.
+The command line would be:

+    ./led-meter.py 192.168.3.2,192.168.3.3:4901 1:1,3,4,5,2:10,11,12

 ## The LEDP protocol

+**Until I implement proper parsing (or disable packing) the following is not true, there are three padding bytes after version.**

 The protocol is very simple.
 The server listens on port 5021 by default.
 The client simply sends UDP datagrams with the following format: